zhanglab/psamm/docs/tutorial/curation.rst

 The last method implemented in the ``gapcheck`` function is the ``gapfind`` method.
-This method is an implementation of a previously published method to identify gaps in metabolic networks "Include CITATION HERE".
+This method is an implementation of a previously published method to identify gaps in metabolic networks [Kumar07]_.
 This method will use a network based optimization to identify metabolites with no production pathways present.

 .. code-block:: shell